Key Takeaways

 “Is my data really safe in the cloud?”

 This is perhaps the most common question we hear, and it’s an important one.
-The good news is that reputable cloud providers invest heavily in security measures that often exceed what even the most diligent individual firms can implement.
+The good news is that reputable providers of new accounting technology invest heavily in security measures that often exceed what even the most diligent individual firms can implement.
 Features like end-to-end encryption, multi-factor authentication, and regular security audits protect your firm’s and clients’ information.
-Many cloud providers maintain security certifications that require rigorous ongoing verification by independent auditors.
+Many providers also maintain certifications that require rigorous ongoing verification by independent auditors.

 Reliability and Uptime